Sofia day tours – The National Art Gallery

 Once the Administration building of Ottomans, then the official Palace of the Second Bulgarian Kingdom.
 Now it is the home of Bulgarian art.
 It is also one of the stops in Sofia day tours.

 The Palace or the National Art Museum is located on Alexander Battenberg Square.

-Right after the Liberation from the Ottomans, Prince Alexander I gave the duty to an architect from Vienna to build the Royal Palace of Bulgaria.
+Right after the Liberation from the Ottomans, Prince Alexander I gave the duty to an architect from Vienna.
+He had to build the Royal Palace of Bulgaria.